A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

-Edge-level attention can be exploited by two ways.
-The first way focuses on computing attention only by edge tokens to generate enhanced edge representations, which are subsequently fused with node embeddings using previously discussed techniques.
+Edge-level attention can be exploited in two ways.
+The first way focuses on computing attention only by edge tokens to generate enhanced edge representations, which are subsequently fused with node embeddings using the techniques discussed earlier.
 The second way incorporates edge and node tokens simultaneously into the attention mechanism to develop structure-aware attention.
 We briefly introduce the technical essence of the representatives by the first way, i.e., EGT~\cite{hussain2022global} and TGT~\cite{hussain2024triplet}, and those by the second way, i.e., TokenGT~\cite{TokenGT} and Edgeformers~\cite{jin2023edgeformers} as below.

 EGT~\cite{hussain2022global} introduces attention bias and mask from edges to nodes.
-In addition, the edge features can also be updated from the attention matrix in each layer as \cref{eqn:mask_egt_edge}:
+In addition, the edge features can also be updated from the attention matrix in each layer as:

 where $f$ is a learnable function with feed-forward layers and layer normalization.